numberscope/backscope/doc/server-administration.md

 7. Initialize a brand new database with `sudo -u scope createdb [NAME]`.

-7. Remove old log files (make sure that there is nothing in them you may need;
-   if so, move them to some out-of-the-way location rather than deleting them) with `sudo rm logs/*.log*`
+8. Remove old log files with `sudo rm logs/*.log*` (presuming there is nothing in them you need; if there is, move them to some out-of-the-way location instead).

-8. Recompute and then install the database structure with the following series of commands:
+9. Recompute and then install the database structure with the following series of commands:

    ```bash